 Brainstorm was directed, co-produced, and edited by Stacia.

 Seizures can strike anyone, at any age, and in about 60 percent of cases, the reason is unknown.
 My first one surprised everyone.
 I was a healthy college runner, preparing for my junior cross country season at the University of Minnesota when I had a seizure at my apartment.
 Another one struck soon after, but just as quickly as they started, they stopped.
 Doctors had no idea what triggered those two, so I moved on with my life.

 About three years later, seizures would return in many forms.
 They scared everyone around me.
 Everyone but me.
 It’s easier to deny that you could possibly have epilepsy when you don’t have to witness your seizures.
 Mine often struck when I was out running.
 Sometimes I was aware a seizure was coming so I’d stop on a curb and ride it out.
 Other times it would strike so quickly, I’d keep running and get lost.
 I didn’t fall down and convulse.
 My legs still moved while my brain was short-circuiting.
 Dangerous, yes.
 But at that point in my life, I wanted to keep improving as a TV video journalist and run a 2:50 marathon.
 Epilepsy didn’t fit well with my goals.
 But it eventually took over my life and ended my reporting career.
-An MRI later showed a 3mm scar on my brain.
-The location of that scar, along with a number of tests, would make me a candidate for brain surgery.
+A number of tests would make me a candidate for brain surgery.
+I felt incredibly lucky, because many people don’t qualify.